rossillingworth/tesb-rt-se/examples/cxf/interceptors/README.txt

 By default, the client will use the http port 8080 for constructing the URIs.
 This port value is set during the build in the client.properties resource file.
-If the server is listening on an alternative port then you can use an 'http.port' system property during the build:
+If the server is listening on an alternative port (e.g. 8040 for OSGi), recompile the client first as follows:

-- mvn install -Dhttp.port=8040
+- mvn clean install -Dhttp.port=8040

 Interesting things to look at
 ---------------------------------------